gldoyle/remotesensing/Module1.md

 4. What does bright red represent in the false color composite?
 5. Do you notice changes in the Amazon from 2014 to 2020?

+If you are interested in looking at different regions, use the tutorial as a base and use zoom/pan to find a particular region to look at!
+One future investigation could be to look at how the NDVI shows differences between tropical places like the Amazon versus more arid places like countries in Northern Africa.